BY-LAWS OF THE MARYLAND DISTRICT 30 DEMOCRATIC CLUB, INC.

 ARTICLE VI – BOARD OF DIRECTORS

-The Board of Directors shall consist of eleven (11) Directors.
+The Board of Directors shall consist of up to fifteen (15) Directors.
 All Directors shall be members of the Corporation.
 The Board of Directors shall include:

 1. The four Officers of the Corporation, selected from among the Board Members: